 We are talking about 1742.The script of the day has an eerie resemblance.

-The recent flashpoint (Calcutta and Vidhyasagar University clashes) is not far from the original Mahratta (Maratha) Ditch which was dug up in 1742 to keep Maratha invaders at bay .
+The recent flashpoint (Calcutta and Vidhyasagar University clashes) is not far from the original Mahratta (Maratha) Ditch which was dug up in 1742 to keep the Maratha invaders at bay .
 The ditch followed the Upper Circular Road (now Acharya Praful Chand Ray Road) and the Lower Circular Road (now AJC Bose Road) till the Entally corner .
 The original plan was to extend it till Gobindpur,but was given up .

-How can Kolkata now be saved since the Ditch was filled up in 1799 itself ?
+How can Kolkata be now saved since the Ditch was filled up in 1799 itself ?
 (A remnant still exists- Maratha Ditch Lane in the northern part of the city)

 The Bargis (Persian bargirs or light cavalary ),as the Bengalis used to refer them, were Maratha bands who had lain waste the western districts of Bengal , and overrun Orissa.
 Even Murshidabad, the capital of the then Nawab Ali Vardi Khan was not safe .
 Loot ,murder and mayhem were unleashed by these marauders of the worst kind ,Hindu Pad Padshahi be damned .

 Only Hoogly kept them from pillaging the English trading settlement which stretched from Sutnauti in north to Kalikata and down to Gobindpur.
 But the question was for how long ?
 It was then that certain powerful locals like Umichand and Gobindram Mitter,as well as victims and refugees from the western bank implored the British for protection, who in turn sought the Nawab’s permission to build an entrenchment round their territory ,cutting across the only pathway ,north of Kolkata ,through which a land invasion was possible.